vivekr123/Emotion-Classification-of-Music/README.md

 <li>Intended to be used as ground truth for training<br>
 </ul>

-NOTE: These are the annotations for ALL 1000 songs.
-Look at song ID’s to get appropriate 744 songs
+NOTE: The static-standardized-valence.npy contains the appropriate 744 songs in question.
+However, the annotations in ./annotations is for ALL 1000 songs.
+Look at song ID’s to get appropriate 744 songs.